AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 cosmological model.
 Big Bang.
 Forming the structure of the

-There must be generalized Einstein's law of gravitation
+it must be generalized by Einstein's law of gravitation

-in the general theory of relativity (§2.5 ' Einstein's gravitational field equation ").
+in the general theory of relativity (§2.5 ' Einstein's gravitational field equations").

-measuring the speed of movement - circulation - stars and gas in
+of the the velocities of movement - circulation - of stars and

-higher than expected based on Newtonian mechanics and
+appeared to be higher than expected based on Newtonian

-matter in galaxies and their clusters is insufficient for the
+The visible matter in galaxies and their clusters is insufficient

-dynamics of motion in Newton's law analysis.
-This paradox was
+for the dynamics of motion in Newton's law analysis.
+This paradox

 galaxies is determined by an additional massive invisible -